-Game Maker – Status: A bit less complete than Unity.
-Usable but perhaps not for an entire lit game.
+Game Maker – Status: A bit less complete than Unity, but still usable

 Unity currently has the most developed versions of the Sprite Lamp shaders.
 You can get the sample project here, which includes a package file for importing just the shaders.
 Getting some use out of them should be pretty straightforward.
 These directions are for creating something from just the shaders – the alternative method is to simply open up the example project and poke around to see what’s there.